 6. Spicy Red Pork and Bean Chili

 Most chili recipes call for ground beef, canned tomatoes, and not much else.
 While the results usually taste good, they’re hardly memorable.
-When you want to floor your friends, make Epicurious’ slowly braised pork chile.
+When you want to floor your friends, make Epicurious’ slowly braised pork chili.
 This recipe isn’t difficult, but it does take a fair bit of time.
 Your safest bet is to cook it a day or two in advance, then reheat it over a low flame on the big day.

 - ½ pound sliced bacon